Specialists at the OHSU Comprehensive Epilepsy Center use the latest tools to find the cause of seizures and epilepsy. We offer you:

 Blood tests: These can give information about infections, genetic indicators or other conditions related to seizures.
 We also check the blood levels of any seizure medications to fine-tune the dose and watch for side effects.

-Spinal tap: Doctors use this test, also called a lumbar puncture, to collect a sample of cerebrospinal fluid from your spinal column.
+Spinal tap: Most people with epilepsy don't need this test.
+Doctors use this test, also called a lumbar puncture, to collect a sample of cerebrospinal fluid from your spinal column.
 Analyzing this clear liquid, which surrounds the brain and spinal cord, can help rule out infections as the cause of seizures.
 Doctors inject a numbing medicine into the lower spine, then use a needle to collect the sample.

 Parking is free for patients and their visitors.